 So you're in the bathroom getting ready to do some below-the-belt grooming, when you suddenly spot it—your first gray pubic hair.
 It's a traumatic rite of passage, one that's often unexpected.
 After all, you know that the hair on your head will eventually go gray; perhaps you've even spotted gray strands already.

 But gray pubic hair?
-It can feel like a major surprise, though it's completely natural and normal, affecting "just about everyone who lives long enough," says Donnica Moore, MD, a Chester, New Jersey–based gynecologist and president of Sapphire Women's Health Group.
+It can feel like a major surprise, though it's completely natural and normal, affecting "just about everyone who lives long enough," Donnica Moore, MD, a Chester, New Jersey–based gynecologist and president of Sapphire Women's Health Group, tells Health.
 Typically hair starts to lose pigment on your head first, but sometimes the order seems reversed if you're used to covering up head hair with dye and don't notice gray strands.

 Even though going gray down below is part of Mother Nature's plan, that doesn't mean you have no say in the process.
 These are the factors that give you a salt and pepper look—some you have no control over, others you do—plus what to do about it.

 Just as getting wrinkles and saggy skin are influenced by age, same goes for gray hair.
 Here's what actually happens: As you get older, your hair follicles decrease their production of melanin, the pigment responsible for creating the hair ans skin color determined by your genes.